Finding the Best Places to Retire Since 2006!

 Summer high temperatures usually top out in the mid-90s.
 Winter temperature highs are in the 60s and 70s with lows in the 50s.
 Average rainfall is 50 inches per year with the usual summertime afternoon showers.

 It is worth noting that tourists and "snowbirds" descend from November through April, clogging shops, roads and restaurants.
 Drivers are notoriously bad.
 The city has somewhat of a snobby reputation, and social circles can be a little cliquish.
 Hurricanes are always a possibility.
-In fact, Hurricane Irma caused damage in 2017.
+In fact, Hurricane Irma caused flooding in 2017, and Ian brought historic flooding and wind damage in 2022.

 Recommended as a Retirement Spot?
 Yes | Is Florida Tax-Friendly at Retirement?
 Yes

 Tourist crowds and the hurricane threat are downsides, but Naples' lovely downtown, beautiful beaches, good hospitals, low crime rate, excellent restaurants and top-notch shopping venues make it a place to consider for retirement.